-You can make calls using any phone number, or by using a name in the HFL phonebook.
-You can also redial the last number called.
-During a call, the HFL allows you to talk up to 30 minutes after you remove the key from the ignition switch.
-Continuing a call without running the engine may discharge and weaken the vehicle's battery.
+During a call, HFL allows you to talk up to 30 minutes after you remove the key from the ignition switch.
+However, this may weaken the vehicle's battery.

-To make a call using a phone number, do this:
+To make a call using a phone number: Press and release the HFL Talk